Weather and Tides

 Firefly Fine Catering

-Firefly Fine CateringCreative event planning, individually tailored menus and attention to every detail creates a complete experience for our clients.
-With almost twenty years of event planning history and a passion for the business, our planners will create the perfect event for your wedding, corporate event or special occasion.
+Creative event planning, individually tailored menus, and attention to every detail create a complete experience for our clients.
+With almost twenty years of event planning history and a passion for the business, our planners will create the perfect event for your wedding, corporate event, or special occasion.
 Customized menus feature the finest local foods with creative preparations in a variety of cuisines.
 Our experienced service staff is hand-picked to provide you and your guests with impeccable service.
 Enjoy.

 Marriage Licenses

 To be married in California you must have a California marriage license.
 You may obtain your license in any county throughout California.
-To obtain a license in Sonoma County, contact the County Clerk at 707-565-3800.
+To obtain a license in Sonoma County, contact the County Clerk at (707) 565-3800.

 The minimum age for a marriage license in California is 18; individuals under 18 must have consent from at least one parent or legal guardian and permission from a California Superior Court judge to marry.
 Both partners must be present when filing for an application to marry.
 Photo identification is required from each partner.
 There is no residency of California requirement.
 All marriage licenses are valid for 90 days prior to the wedding.
 Blood tests are no longer required.
 Costs vary by county but average $60-$70 and may be paid by cash or travelers check.
 If either party has been divorced within six months, final divorce decrees are required.
-Ordained ministers, priest, rabbis, ships captains (over three miles out), judges, commissioner, and County Clerks may perform the ceremony.
+Ordained ministers, priests, rabbis, ship captains (over three miles out), judges, commissioners, and County Clerks may perform the ceremony.

 Special Event Locations